WEST NILE VIRUS: WHAT IS IT AND HOW TO FIGHT IT

 - Use a mosquito net in the bedroom.
 Choose a good mosquito net to protect yourself and your loved ones.
 The bedroom is one of the favorite hangouts for the mosquitoes.

 Go -Forth Pest Control Company

-Perhaps the easiest way to eradicate the source of the West Nile virus is to call in the experts to exterminate mosquitoes.
+Perhaps the easiest way to eradicate the source of the West Nile virus is to call in the local experts to exterminate mosquitoes.
 In this case, Go – Forth Pest Control is your best bet.
-Go – Forth has a team of highly skilled, well- trained professionals using state- of- the – art equipment.
+Go – Forth has a team of highly-skilled, well- trained professionals using state- of- the – art equipment.

 For inquiries or to set an appointment, just dial 336-841-6111.